faenrandir/a_careful_examination/documents/polygamy/inconsistencies_with_LDS_principles.md

 12. What made it okay for Joseph Smith (and other early leaders) to repeatedly lie about their practice of polygamy (JS directly or implicitly denied practicing polygamy 5 times in his own words, and was responsible for 3 additional direct denials).

 13. Why was it okay for Joseph Smith to re-seal himself to the Partridge sisters in order to hide the first sealings from Emma?
+[Note: the re-sealing ceremony may have been a fabrication which the Partridge sisters were pressured into making, but that still leaves JS performing the initial sealings behind Emma's back]